FrankieFinancial/onboarding-widget/README.md

 ```
 authorization: machine {encoded credentials}
 ```
-**Optionally include a field "referrer" in the request's body, with the pattern to be used to verify the url from which calls can be made using the token.The referrer sent by the browser must match the referrer URL pattern in the JWT for the UI Screen to successfully authenticate**
+**Optionally include a field "referrer" in the request's body, with the pattern to be used to verify the url from which calls can be made using the token.The referrer sent by the browser must match the referrer URL pattern in the JWT for the Smart UI to successfully authenticate**

 *The referrer is based on the Google Chrome match pattern URLs.
 URLs can contain wild card characters.
 You can read more about it here [ match pattern](https://developer.chrome.com/extensions/match_patterns)*.